cartonmarkup/cssCarton/README.md

 doesn't necessarily need this reset or any other css reset in order to work.
 Feel free to remove or replace it with the reset you prefer.

 # Licence
-CssCarton is released under the [MIT License](http://www.opensource.org/licenses/MIT).
+cssCarton is released under the [MIT License](http://www.opensource.org/licenses/MIT).

 # Thanks allot
 Comments or ideas are welcome at mathias_prinz@me.com!